lun3x/multi_index_map/README.md

 ## Non-Unique Indexes
 * Hashed index retrievals are still constant-time with the total number of elements, but linear-time with the number of matching elements.
 (FxHashMap + (Slab * num_matches)).
 * Sorted indexes retrievals are still logarithmic-time with total number of elements, but linear-time with the number of matching elements.
 (BTreeMap + (Slab * num_matches)).
-* Iteration within an equal range of a non-unique index is fast, as the matching elements are stored contiguously in memory.
-Otherwise iteration is the same as unique indexes.
+* Each equal range of any non-unique index is stored as a BTreeSet, which we must iterate through the length of when retrieving all matching elements, and also when iterating over the whole index.

 # How to use